ethena-labs/ethena-usdtb-contest/README.md

 #### 6. Beneficiary

 An address holding collateral assets (benefactor) for a minting instruction can assign a different address (beneficiary) to receive UStb.

+#### 6. TokenType

+A collateral can be assigned `STABLE` or `ASSET` token type.
+Depending on the token type `verifyStablesLimit` will be called during minting/redeeming operations which provide restrictions to price discrepencies in the order.